Frequently Asked Questions

-- If you are an undergraduate nursing student or an allied health care professional you are eligible to apply for Open Studies and take certain theory courses in the program.
+- If you are an undergraduate nursing student or an allied health care professional, you can apply for Open Studies and take certain theory courses in the program.
 It is highly recommended that undergraduate nursing students confirm with their academic advisor at their institution of study whether they may enroll in an ACCN course.

 We do accept international students, although there are some unique provisions.

-We recommend that you contact our instructional assistant at accn@mtroyal.ca to discuss requirements and any questions you may have on progression through this program as an international student.
+We recommend contacting our instructional assistant at accn@mtroyal.ca to discuss requirements and any questions you may have on progression through this program as an international student.

 Please contact our Instructional Assistant for the details on how to apply.